-To give control, select the relevant site and click on Make Resources Site; to remove, CTRL- click on Clear Resources Site.
+Make resources siteTo give control, select the relevant site and click on Make Resources Site;Clear resources siteto remove, CTRL- click on Clear Resources Site.

-Note: Control of the Video Wall will be via a Monitors Setup Tab that will appear in the CathexisVision GUI when the site is open.
-For more information about this, consult the Monitors section of the Configure Servers document.
+Note: Control of the Video Wall will be via a Monitors Setup tab that will appear in the CathexisVision GUI when the site is open.
+For more information about this, consult the Monitors section.